bluecherrydvr/bluecherry-docker/README.md

 _Note: These steps are intended to work in a command line terminal of a Linux or macOS system._

 1. Ensure `docker` and optionally `docker-compose` are installed on the host system.
-2. Clone this repo:  `git clone https://github.com/sicada/bluecherry-docker/`
+2. Clone this repo:  `git clone https://github.com/bluecherry/bluecherry-docker/`
 3. Change into the repo's directory:  `cd bluecherry-docker`
 4. Pull the images from dockerhub
-    1. Using docker-compose (pulls both bluecherry and mysql):  `sudo docker-compose pull`
+    1. Using docker-compose (pulls both bluecherry and mysql):  `sudo docker compose pull`
     2. Using docker (pull bluecherry):  `sudo docker pull sicadaco/bluecherry-server:latest`
     3. Using docker (pull mysql):  `sudo docker pull mysql:latest`
 5. Add a .env file that contains the necessary config info.
 You can use the included file named **dotenv** as a template: